 - Sizing for 1.5-2x stoichiometric requirement to account for reject streams

-Control system design maximizes renewable energy utilization while protecting electrolyzer stack life.
+A well-designed control system does two things simultaneously: maximize renewable energy utilization and protect electrolyzer stack life.
 Strategies include:

 - Dynamic load following: Algorithms that ramp electrolyzer output to match renewable generation without exceeding safe ramp rates